marp-team/marp-cli/README.md

 [releases]: https://github.com/marp-team/marp-cli/releases

 > [!NOTE]
 > The standalone binary only supports specific architectures, and cannot load configuration files or engines written as ES Module.
-For the best experience, _we recommend installing Marp CLI via Node.js whenever possible._
+For the best experience, _we recommend installing Marp CLI through Node.js or Homebrew whenever possible._

 ## Basic usage